 Port, Pastéis, and Portuguese Perfection: A Tauck Centenary Celebration

-“Experiencing beautiful Portugal for the first time was made that much more special with the incredible service and attention to detail of a Tauck journey.”
+“Experiencing beautiful Portugal for the first time was made that much more special with the incredible service and attention to detail of a Tauck river cruise journey.”

 Shelley McWhinney

 There’s something truly special about a company that has perfected the art of travel over 100 years.
-When Arthur Tauck Sr. first loaded six passengers into his Studebaker in 1925, he likely never imagined his fledgling tour company would one day invite travel advisors on a lavish journey through Portugal to celebrate its centenary.
+When 26-year old Arthur Tauck first loaded six passengers into a rented Studebaker in 1925, to travel through New England and Canada, he likely never imagined his fledgling tour company would one day be celebrating it’s centenary year hosting by 40 Australian agents (and their partners), on an exclusive river cruise through Portugal’s picturesque Duoro Valley.

-Our own Travel Advisor Shelley was privileged to join 40 Australian agents (plus partners) on this exclusive trip.
-From the moment she arrived in Lisbon, it was clear Tauck’s legendary five-star service is no marketing line – it’s the essence of their experience.
+Y Travel’s Shelley was privileged to join this exclusive celebration of the Tauck legacy, and from the moment she arrived in Lisbon, it was clear Tauck’s legendary five-star service is no marketing line – it’s the essence of their experience.

 The Tauck Difference